norma13115/aisd-wde-4-Intermediate-flexbox/README.md

 ```

 **Explanation:**
-- The `hero` section is centered both horizontally (`text-align: center`) and vertically using Flexbox.
-It also has padding on the top and bottom.
+The code centers the hero section both horizontally and vertically using text-align: center and Flexbox, while padding adds spacing.
-- The `display: flex` makes the hero section a flex container, with its children arranged in a column (`flex-direction: column`), centered horizontally (`align-items: center`), and vertically (`justify-content: center`).
+The section is a flex container with content arranged in a centered column, and flex: 1 allows it to expand to fill available space.
-- The `flex: 1` allows the hero section to grow and take up available space.

-#### Style the Content Section
+## 9. **Style the Content Section**
+In this step, we will style the content section to create a responsive, well-spaced layout for the content boxes.

+- [ ] Open `style.css` and add the following styles:

 ```css
 .content {